White Paper · Estate Planning

 The scheduled 2026 “sunset” of the enhanced exemption never happened.
 The One Big Beautiful Bill Act of 2025 made the exemption permanent and set it at $15 million per individual ($30 million per married couple) for 2026, indexed for inflation.
 But permanence in the tax code lasts only until Congress changes it — and many states tax estates at far lower thresholds.
 The case for planning has changed shape, not disappeared.

-This white paper examines the major strategies that use life insurance as a cornerstone of estate planning.
+This white paper examines the major strategies that use life insurance for estate planning as a cornerstone of wealth transfer.
 Each section covers the mechanics, the ideal candidate, and a practical case example.
 Whether you’re an advisor helping clients structure their estate or an individual evaluating your own plan, the strategies here represent the most effective applications of life insurance in the current tax environment.

 Prepared For